 Survey data were collected from 29 July 2020 to 10 August 2020.
 The online panels are run with stringent recruitment and quality-control processes to ensure individuals can only join once, are not excessively sampled for surveys, and so remain engaged.
 164,074 panellists were contacted via email to participate in Natsal-COVID (Figure 2).
 Of those who were emailed, 17,425 panellists started the survey, of whom 88% came from Ipsos MORI's own panel, with 'top up' from six other panel providers used by Ipsos MORI.
-Of the 17,425 participants starting the survey and providing demographic information for the quotas, 847 were ineligible or did not provide consent, 8,373 were diverted from completing the survey because their quota group was full, 1,326 participants abandoned the survey before completion, 137 provided inconsistent responses, and 85 were not returned.
+Of the 17,425 participants starting the survey and providing demographic information for the quotas, 847 were ineligible or did not provide consent, 8,373 were diverted from completing the survey because their quota group (described below) was full, 1,326 participants abandoned the survey before completion, 137 failed quality checks, and 85 experienced a technical error.
 Overall, 6,657 participants completed the survey.
 A further three participants were removed from the sample due to inconsistent responses, giving a final sample size of 6,654.
 Web-panel methodology precludes calculation of any response rates because panellists are invited in waves and selected based on quotas.

 About half of participants completed the survey on a laptop or desktop (49%), and the rest via smartphone (45%) or tablet (6%).
-Median interview length was 10 minutes; the interquartile range was 7 minutes to 14 minutes.
+Median survey length was 10 minutes; the interquartile range was 7 minutes to 14 minutes.